China repeats opposition to unilateral sanctions on Iran

 As a permanent member of the U.N.
 Security Council, China can veto resolutions mandating sanctions.
 But Beijing has voted for them, while working to ensure its ties are not threatened.

-China has, however, also criticized the United States and EU for imposing separate sanctions on Iran and said they should take no steps reaching beyond the U.N. resolutions.
+China has, however, also criticised the United States and EU for imposing separate sanctions on Iran and said they should take no steps reaching beyond the U.N. resolutions.